 Food Stop: If you don’t have a lunch already prepared, stop by one of the restaurants downtown (Three Fold's dumplings make a great to-go option) or make patio reservations at AMFA’s Park Grill for a fantastic non-traditional picnic lunch.

 Pinnacle Mountain State Park

 If you're on the other side of Little Rock, this state park is a great place to get away from the hustle and bustle of downtown and enjoy nature.
 There are several picnic sites and two pavilions to enjoy your lunch, including wide open spaces for a picnic on the grass.

 Food Stop: If you want to opt for something quick and tasty that won't weigh you down, Taziki's is a great stop along the way to the state park.

-The sprawling downtown Little Rock park right on the Arkansas River is filled with plenty of spots to eat your grub outside while taking in the spectacular views of all of the park's cool features (sculptures, splash pads for the kiddos, etc.) and the river.
-Picnic tables are scattered around the park, with most concentrated right behind the River Market.
+The sprawling downtown Little Rock park right on the Arkansas River is filled with plenty of spots to eat your grub outside while taking in the spectacular views of all of the park's cool features (sculpture gardens, splash pads for the kiddos, etc.) and the river.
+Picnic tables are scattered around the park, with many located right behind the River Market.

 So grab your sunnies, your SPF and your copy of Soirée and get out there.